neural-engineering-in-epilepsy-lab/neural-engineering-in-epilepsy-lab.github.io/content/post/20-12-01-wowchemy-prize/index.md

 date: 2025-01-17
 ---

-Congratulations to Jack on his defense, - Complex patterns of neural signals: From modeling of neuronal networks to data-driven analysis of epileptic high frequency oscillations.
+Congratulations to Jack on his defense: Complex patterns of neural signals: From modeling of neuronal networks to data-driven analysis of epileptic high frequency oscillations.

 <!--more-->